jan9won/git-backup-commit/README.md

     *   Stashes can't be directly pushed to the remote (not at least with well-defined behavior)
     *   Stashes are harder to be used as backup, as they’re not part of history

-### What This Library Isn't
+### Limitations

 1. History won’t be 100% clean
     *   It still creates extra commmits and tags
+    *   Log will show WIP commits with options like `git log --all` or `git log --tags`

 2. It’s not resilient to destructive commands
-    *   If you accidentally delete WIP commit’s tag, the commit becomes a dangling commit, and will be deleted by garbage collection
+    *   If you accidentally delete WIP commit’s tag, the commit becomes a dangling commit, and will be deleted in the next garbage collection routine

-3. Commits are not private
+3. WIP Commits are not 100% private
     *   They can still be pushed to any remote if specified explicitly
+    *   E.g., `git push <remote> <tag_name>`
+    *   Though it isn't likely to happen, as tag names are long and complex

 ## Getting Started